Industrial Heating Uses

 - Horizontal or 45° reflector mounting.

-Combustion: Sealed combustion (the combustion air is taken directly from the space to be heated or from outside).
+Combustion: Sealed combustion (the combustion air is taken directly from outside but mostly from the space to be heated)

 Venting: The combustion products can be vented indoors or outside but mostly outside for multiple burner system.

 - Minimum height to be respected, according to each manufacturer.

 - Installation is not recommended in places where there are chlorine products, solvents or explosives, but certain models are suitable for that type of environment.

 - The combustion products are vented indoors with additional ventilation.
 Usually, this calls for an interlock between the appliance and a mechanical extractor fan.
 A fresh air supply unit needs to be installed in order to maintain an acceptable level of CO2 (5,000 ppm).
 For more details, consult the manufacturer’s Installation Guide.